vfmd/vfmd-spec/spec/for_implementers.md

 line_, and the last line in the _input line sequence_ is a _block-element end line_.

+The idea is to break the _input line sequence_ into a series of _block-element line sequences_.
+Each _block-element line sequence_ shall consist of only the _lines_ that correspond to a particular block-element.

+### Type and extent of a block-element

-The type of the block-element is determined based on the _block-element start line_.
-Also, where the block should end (i.e. the corresponding _block-element end line_) is also determined base on the _block-element start line_.
+The type of the block-element is determined based on the _block-element start line_ and, in some cases, the line following the _block-element start line_.
+The line at which the block should end (i.e.  the corresponding _block-element end line_) is determined based on the _block-element start line_ and subsequent lines.

-The type and extent of the _block-element_ is determined as follows:
+The following rules are to be followed in determining the type of the block-element and the _block-element end line_:

  1. If the _block-element start line_ is a _blank line_, then the body
     element is of type **null**.
 The same line is the _block-element end